AbdulBasit313/React-Quiz-App-Template/README.md

 ## React Quiz App's Theme Features

-Before I explain the technical aspects of the quiz app, let me share the wonderful features of the quiz app.
+Before I explain the technical aspects of the quiz app, let me share the wonderful features of the quiz app that is available in demo GitHub version.
 You can get all these features in a template and mold them according to your choice.

-- The user can pick a quiz topic on the first screen, like JavaScript, react, or Python.
-- Each time, questions will be shuffled or randomized.
+- Each time the quiz starts, questions will be shuffled or randomized.
 - There will be a timer running when the quiz starts.
 If the timer finishes, the quiz will be stopped, and the user will be asked to see the result.
-- Users can skip a question if they are unsure of the answer.
-They can return to it later and answer it before submitting the quiz.
 - Each question has a score.
 For example, a difficult question has 10 marks, and an easier one has 5.
 - The template also supports three types of questions, MCQs, True/False, and MAQs.
-- The template allows for adding code snippets in questions.
-You can easily assess the users' programming knowledge and skills.
 - The result screen shows how many questions the user attempted, how much he scored, how long it took, and whether he passed or failed.
 - In result screen user can see which question had the right answer and which was wrong.
 The user can find the correct answer in case of a wrong answer.